 As a society, we are becoming more and more aware of the vital role that behavioral health care plays in building a happy, healthy citizenry.
-As Rolffs points out, 43.8 million Americans experience mental illness, and mood disorders are the third biggest cause of hospitalization in young adults (18-44 years old; 2019).
+As Rolffs points out, 43.8 million Americans experience mental illness, and mood disorders are the third biggest cause of hospitalization in young adults (18-44 years old) (Rolffs, 2019).

 It’s clear that we need more services available for those who are struggling with mental health issues; however, there are many different barriers between patients and the care they need:

 - Attitudinal barriers (e.g., wanting to deal with it on one’s own, feeling like treatment is or will be ineffective; Andrade et al., 2014)

 - Shortage of mental health care professionals (National Council for Behavioral Health, 2017)